Call-for-Code-for-Racial-Justice/FairChange/backend/README.md

-# Building Web Application Back-END
+# Building Web Application Back-End
 The back end is built in Node JS and handles the following:

 - Writing of data from the mobile app to the Cloudant DB.